 Our clients know better.

 In order to achieve this, you do have a brand identity, for sure.
-However, the brand strategy behind the identity must affect everything you do.
-In order to be successful a brand must remain a reflection of who your target audiences are when they use your brand.
+However, the strategy behind the identity must affect everything you do.
+In order to be successful, a brand must remain a reflection of who your target audiences are when they use you.

 It’s more than even that.
-It’s about how your employees act and live the brand strategy.
+It’s about how your employees act and live the brand.
 It is to be so embedded into their duties that they think about their day-to-day working life as brand ambassadors.

 At Stealing Share, we often talk about Apple as being one of the best true brands in the world, for good reason.
-Think about how consistently and powerfully Apple stays on message with its advertising, its look, its packaging, its service and even the way CEO Steve Jobs dressed.
+Think about how consistently and powerfully Apple stays on message with its advertising, its look, its packaging, its service and even the way the late Steve Jobs dressed.

-Companies often mistakenly position a brand on a “table stake,” what you need to even play in the game (or your category).
-If, let’s say, your brand is about service, it will not be a switching trigger if you need to have good service to be in your business.
-The competition is saying the same thing and, from the perspective of your target audiences, a claim of “good service” is not a reason to choose.
+Companies often mistakenly position themselves on a “table stake,” what you need to even play in the game (or your category).
+If, let’s say, you are about service, it will not be a switching trigger if you need to have good service to be in your business in the first place.
+The competition is saying the same thing and, from the perspective of your target audience, a claim of “good service” is not a reason to choose.
 It’s like saying all bottled water quenches thirst.

 The most common mistake, however, is that companies believe brand is about the company itself, what it stands for and promises to deliver.

 Brand is about the customer.
-How else will they be able to see themselves in the brand and covet being a part of it if it doesn’t say something about them when they use the brand?
+How else will they be able to see themselves in the brand and covet being a part of it if it doesn’t say something about them?
 It’s more powerful to say, for example, that your customers are innovators rather than saying “you,” the company, is the innovator.

-The companies that misunderstand brand – consider it a reflection of the company itself, build their brand on what you have to have to even exist in your category ("table stakes") or stand it alone from all the other operations of the company - are doing brand a great disservice.
+The companies that misunderstand brand consider it a reflection of the company itself, build it on whatever you must have to even exist in your category ("table stakes") or stand it alone from all the other operations of the company.
+They are doing themselves great harm by using that approach.
 In fact, using brand in this way is what makes so many marketers afraid of it in the first place.

 The clients who come to Stealing Share understand what brand really is and what it is intended to do.
-They look for brands to “move the needle” through reflecting the most meaningful identification of the customer and with an eye to position their brand against the competition.
+They look for it to move the needle through reflecting the most meaningful identification of customers and with an eye to positioning themselves against the competition.
 Our clients are true brand strategists.